ASO Officers and Board Members

 Michelle Ayers is a Senior Disability Benefits Analyst at Standard Insurance Company ("The Standard") where she has worked since 1996.
 The Standard has been a strong supporter of the Autism Society of Oregon and in 2010 sponsored a media awareness campaign with the Society airing on KATU TV which featured her six year old son with high functioning autism.
-In past years, The Standard has also sponsored the Autism Society of Oregon's annual walk-a-thon.
+In past years, The Standard has been a generous sponsor of the Autism Society of Oregon's programs.

-Since the diagnosis of her oldest son four years ago, Michelle has been involved in a variety of volunteer activities for the Autism Society of Oregon.
+Since the diagnosis of her oldest son, Michelle has been involved in a variety of volunteer activities for the Autism Society of Oregon.
 Both Michelle and her husband are originally from Montana and have navigated many different treatment options, educational and support systems on their own.
 This has led both Michelle and her husband to be more involved with mentoring families, helping with awareness and advocating for their son for treatment and educational assistance.
-Michelle, her husband and her two sons, ages six and four are avid Montana Grizzly football fans.
+Michelle, her husband and her two sons are avid Montana Grizzly football fans.

 Brad Volchok, Treasurer

 Brad Volchok is a Vice President and Commercial Loan Officer with Columbia Community Bank, where he enjoys his close business relationships and being a valued resource to the Bank's clients.
 Brad grew up in the Beaverton area and graduated from Sunset High School before getting his Marketing degree from Northern Arizona University.
-In addition to having a son on the autism spectrum, his free time is spent with his wife and three children.
-He is a long time fan of the Portland Trail Blazers and enjoys golfing, running and attending his kids' sporting events.
+Brad's his free time is spent with his wife and three children.
+His older son is on the autism spectrum.
+Bradis a long time fan of the Portland Trail Blazers and enjoys golfing, running and attending his kids' sporting events.

 Jonathan Chase is a professional bassist, autism advocate and speaker who was diagnosed with Asperger's Syndrome as a freshman in high school at age 14.
 Jonathan excels in sharing what it is like to grow up with Asperger's and his own perspective on Autism.
 He is also familiar to many people for his featured role in the "On the Spectrum" documentary film, produced by Strawberry Jelly Films, LLC.
 More information can be found at Jonathan's own website at www.jonathanchase.net.

-Chase, now 29, dropped out of high school after one year but discovered his love of music and was working full time on the local blues circuit by the time he turned 16.
+Jonathan discovered a love of music and was working full time on the local blues circuit by the time he turned 16.
 Jonathan has studied with many great musicians, most notably bassist Victor Wooten (of Bela Fleck and The Flecktones), with whom he has also performed many times.
 He has also performed with other legendary musicians like Chuck Rainy and Steve Bailey.
 He plays in a number of local bands and is well known in the Portland music scene.